FRIENDS OF SENIORS OF DUTCHESS COUNTY CORP.

 We sometimes need to work with the families in regard transportation needs.

-There is no fee for services provided, although many of our clients prefer to donate $5 to $10 each time the client is served.
-All donations are tax-deductible.
+There is no fee for most of the services provided, although many of our clients prefer to donate $5 to $10 each time the client is served.

 We do not drive in inclement weather.
 It is up the volunteer and the senior, but the rule of thumb is if the schools are closed, so are we.

-We are sorry...Friends of Seniors cannot transport people in wheelchairs or on oxygen.
-Since we all drive our own cars, we are not equipped nor are we medically trained to transfer people in wheelchairs or take people on oxygen.
+We are sorry...Friends of Seniors cannot transport people who are on oxygen.
 That said, call us anyway and we will refer you to an organization or an agency that can assist you.

 Through a grant provided to us from the Margaret J. Campbell and Dorothy P. Campbell Fund of the Community Foundations of Dutchess County, we do assist people who need rides to dialysis.